febriansr/parking-system/README.md

     * [Retrieving Slot Number for a Vehicle with a Specific Registration Number](#retrieving-slot-number-for-a-vehicle-with-a-specific-registration-number)
     * [Exiting the Application](#exiting-the-application)

+## General Information
+The Parking system is a console-based application that manages the occupancy of available parking lots.

 ## Technologies
 This project is built using the following technologies: